Welcome

 Research

-More recently, I have been focusing on evaluating large language models for natural language and code generation.
+Within computer science, much of my work focuses on evaluating large language models for natural language and code generation.
 What are the abilities and limitations of LLMs?
 Can LLMs help non-expert programmers?
 I study these questions from a variety of angles, including model development, benchmarking and evaluation, and human-computer interaction studies.

 carolyn.anderson AT wellesley.edu